Updated on July 27th, 2022 by Bob Ciura

 The dividend appears safe for now, but investors should continuously monitor the company’s net investment income for any signs of trouble that could potentially lead to further cuts down the road.

-Taking a closer look reveals that this BDC has a high-caliber leadership team and has positioned itself to thrive in most environments, although historically low interest rates are certainly a negative, at least for the short-term.
+Taking a closer look reveals that this BDC has a high-caliber leadership team and has positioned itself to thrive in most environments.

 The dividend appears sustainable for the time being, meaning Prospect is worth a look for those investors seeking high levels of current income and monthly payments, that can stomach the various risks of owning a BDC.